COURSE INFORMATION ABOUT THE 2021/22 11+ COURSE

 - Provided that the pupil is able to cope with the workload and maintain a positivity about learning, they will certainly get this boost.

 NOT SURE WHETHER IT’S GOOD FOR YOUR CHILD?
 If you are unsure whether the course is suitable for your child, you can consult Sir Tailor directly.
-Call 07980 626670 (10am to 3pm, 7 days a week) and request a free Zoom consultation.
+Email us to request a free Zoom meeting.

 WHY SIR TAILOR